wmac001/arc-overhang-orcaslicer-integration/README.md

 https://help.prusa3d.com/article/post-processing-scripts_283913

 If you want to change generation settings: Open the Script in an editor, scroll to 'Parameter' section.
-Settings from PrusaSlicer will be extracted automaticly from the gcode.
+Settings from OrcaSlicer will be extracted automaticly from the gcode.

 ## 5. Current Limitations
 1. Some settings need to be taylored to your specific geometry, just like you adapt the settings in your slicer.
 Details below.